sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 **Task:**

- * Write an sbatch script to run MultiQC for each dataset.
+ - Write an sbatch script to run MultiQC for the toy dataset.

+ 	 to follow the naming convention with started with, you can use the following names:

+     * sbatch script: `020_multiqc.sh`
+     * output report: `020_multiqc_mouseMT.html`

- * Look at the QC reports.
+ - Look at the generated html report.
 What are your conclusions ?

-Important points:
+!!! info
      * MultiQC RAM requirements : 1Gb should be more than enough.
      * MultiQC time requirements : ~ 1min / read file.
      * Exceptionally, there is no need to load multiqc as a module (it is not part of ComputeCanada and we installed it directly on the cluster, on other clusters it may not be the same).
      * Use `multiqc --help` to check the different options

-??? done "MultiQC sbatch script"
+??? success "mouseMT MultiQC sbatch script"

-	This is the script for the Ruhland2016 dataset.
-It presumes that the fastqc reports can be found in `FASTQC_Ruhland2016/ `

 	```sh
 	#!/usr/bin/bash